anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.rst

 In the multi-cloud ecosystem comprised of different security postures and policies, network domains, products, and business partnerships, the responsibility for managing these different cloud environments necessary to support 5G use cases falls to different enterprises, creating new levels of complexities and a new range of security risks.
 In such an environment, there are additional security principles to be considered.
-These principles, see Table 8-1a below, are drawn from the collaboration with the GSMA Fraud and Security Group (FASG).
+These principles, see the table below, are drawn from the collaboration with the GSMA Fraud and Security Group (FASG) and the "5G security Guide", FS.40 v2.0 document.

 +--------------------------------+-------------------------------------------------------------------------------------+
 | Multi-cloud Security Principle | Description                                                                         |